Getting Started

 AWS messaging services

 AWS offers multiple messaging services.
-The Particular Service Platform offers messaging support within AWS through Amazon SQS or a SQL Server-based transport.
+The Particular Service Platform offers messaging support within AWS through Amazon SQS or SQL Server-based transport.

 Amazon SQS